July 19, 2018

-Take a drive through the foliage.
+Take a foliage-filled drive

-Pick a pumpkin (or two).
+Pick a pumpkin (or two)

 For a lazy Saturday spent outdoors, there's nowhere better to be than a pumpkin patch, filling your wagon with Jack-o-lantern fodder aplenty.
 The sprawling Walden Farm in Smyrna doesn't just offer pumpkins, though; it also has gourds, Indian corn and other seasonal harvest items for picking, as well as plenty of kid-friendly activities like a hay ride and a 40-foot slide.